 “Elemis always has a great offer behind each window of their advent presentations,” says Middleton.
 Elemis offers 12 skin-care products from its Pro-Collagen Marine Cream, formulated with powerful marine actives, to its Camellia Tea Seed Oil–enriched Skin Nourishing Body Cream, and more nourishing skin-care products that are ideal for dry winter skin.

-For sheer presentation alone (look at all this glitter) plus the hyperpopularity and priciness of Charlotte Tilbury products, we’d also suggest checking out her advent calendar of 12 makeup and skin-care staples, from her iconic Pillowtalk lipstick to her deeply rich magic cream.
+For sheer presentation alone (look at all this glitter), plus the hyperpopularity and cost of Charlotte Tilbury products, Middleton also suggested checking out Charlotte Tilbury’s advent calendar of 12 makeup and skin-care staples, from her iconic Pillowtalk lipstick to her deeply rich magic cream.
 “Charlotte Tilbury’s Glittering Galaxy of Make-up Magic just looks fabulous with lovely glittery gold boxed drawers that reveal enough makeup for two makeup looks and lots of skin-care treats too,” she says.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.